serenorg/seren-neon-migrator/README.md

 - **Hetzner**: Standard PostgreSQL, full support
 - **Self-hosted**: Full control, ensure `wal_level = logical` in postgresql.conf

+## Security

+### Secure Credential Handling

+The tool implements secure credential handling to prevent command injection vulnerabilities and credential exposure:

+- **`.pgpass` Authentication**: Database credentials are passed to PostgreSQL tools (pg_dump, pg_dumpall, psql, pg_restore) via temporary `.pgpass` files instead of command-line arguments.
+This prevents credentials from appearing in process listings (`ps` output) or shell history.

+- **Automatic Cleanup**: Temporary `.pgpass` files are automatically removed when operations complete, even if the process crashes or is interrupted.
+This is implemented using Rust's RAII pattern (Drop trait) to ensure cleanup happens reliably.

+- **Secure Permissions**: On Unix systems, `.pgpass` files are created with `0600` permissions (owner read/write only) as required by PostgreSQL.
+This prevents other users on the system from reading credentials.

+- **No Command Injection**: By using separate connection parameters (`--host`, `--port`, `--dbname`, `--username`) instead of embedding credentials in connection URLs passed to external commands, the tool eliminates command injection attack vectors.

+**Connection String Format**: While you provide connection URLs to the tool (e.g., `postgresql://user:pass@host:5432/db`), these URLs are parsed internally and credentials are extracted securely.
+They are never passed as-is to external PostgreSQL commands.

 ## Testing

 ### Unit Tests